makoreuriel-collab/africa-capital-access-analysis/README.md

 ## Output

-The project produces a visualization comparing investment levels and lending rates across countries.
+The project generates visualizations using Python to compare investment levels and lending rates across countries.